frixo3190/acw02_esphome/docs/install_from_docker_win.md

 - `build-compile-only-fr.bat` : build only (FR), no flash
 - `build-compile-only-en.bat` : build only (EN), no flash
 - `open-container.bat` : enter Docker container
+- `start-docker.bat` : only start docker
+- `stop-docker.bat` : only stop docker
+- `attach-usb.bat` : script for attach usb to docker
+- `detach-usb.bat` : script for detach usb to docker
+- `start-docker-with-attach-USB.bat` : run attach USB to docker and start docker
+- `stop-docker-with-attach-USB.bat` : run stop docker and detach USB to docker

 ---